ndouglas/hornvale-rust/README.md

 - before, on, after actions.
 - Possibly use tui-input instead of tui-textarea.

-General Flow:

-- **Command**: Some entity (generally the player) wants to do something.
-For the player, this can be in or out of character.
-This is indicated by a `HasCommand` component.
-A system will act on these directly (OOC commands) or translate these into Actions (IC commands).
-- **Action**: Some entity attempts to do something.
-This is always in-character.
-This will fire a sequence of **Checks** and **Events**.
-  - **Checks**: Checks whether the action should go through.
-    - **ShouldPerformAction**: Checks whether the entity _should_ do something.
-For instance, if an action was enqueued to attack a goblin, but the goblin is dead.
-This is the entity having a chance to abort its own action.
-    - **CanPerformAction**: Checks whether the entity _can_ do something.
-Continuing the above example, an action was enqueued to attack a goblin, but the player has no arms.
-This is the game enforcing rules preventing the expressed intent.
-  - **Events**: Informs the entity and/or others of the progress of the attempted action.
-    - **CouldNotPerformAction**: Event informs the entity that the entity could not do something.
-This is generally (always?) invisible to other entities.
-    - **WillPerformAction**: Event informs the entity and others that the entity will do something.
-If an action was enqueued to attack a goblin, the goblin gets a chance to duck, or block, or make a saving throw or whatever.
-A sufficiently fast and powerful entity can prevent actions of another (though this should be generally uncommon and determined by skill, etc).
-    - **WillFailToPerformAction**: Event informs the entity and others that the entity is in the process of failing to perform an action.
-    - **DidPerformAction**: Event informs the entity and others that the entity did do something.
-Messages like "You hit the goblin!" or "The player hits you!", or informing the entity that the player pickpocketed them sloppily and they should retaliate.
-    - **DidFailToPerformAction**: Event informs the entity and others that the entity failed to do something.
-Messages like "You swing at the goblin, but miss!".
-- **Effect**: Any sort of effect on the game world or anything in it.
-Damage, unlocking a door, a bird singing (which dispatches events), etc.

 ## Current Status

 _Super_ early development.
 No, earlier than that.